Carl Long: 2017–present

+In 2014, Long co-started MBM Motorsports with driver Derek White, before White was arrested on smuggling charges.
+Since 2016, Long has owned MBM Motorsports.
+The team competes part time in the NASCAR Cup Series, NASCAR Craftsman Truck Series, and ARCA Menards Series.

 In February 2021, Long called Noah Gragson an "over-entitled mouthpiece who did not have the talent to avoid the wreck."
 This was in response to Gragson calling his driver, David Starr, a "dipshit" after Gragson ran into him after Starr blew a tire.
 Following the season finale weekend at Phoenix, Long, Starr, and seven team members tested positive for COVID-19.

-Long is seen as a 'working man's' driver who never had the family corporate money that many of today's stars in racing have behind them.